mobingilabs/docs/README.md

 Roles and permissions in Mobingi RBAC are isolated based on namespaces.
 What this means is that a role can only be created under a specific namespace, with namespace-specific permissions attached to it.

 Mobingi root users (the main account you registered to Mobingi, in email address form) are always super admins, or have unrestricted access across namespaces.
+Typically, root users should create subusers and assign specific roles to them.

 ## Namespace table